Get free heat pump quotes

 A musty odour or earthy smell from the heat pump’s outdoor unit (or the air ducts if you have an air-to-air heat pump) could indicate mould growth.

-Small amounts of mould on the outdoor unit is normal, and you can clean away yourself with a damp cloth.
-However, the unit might require professional cleaning or be replaced entirely if it becomes extensive.
+Small amounts of mould on the outdoor unit is normal, and you can clean it away yourself with a damp cloth.
+However, the unit might require professional cleaning, or need to be replaced entirely if it becomes extensive.

-Mould in the air ducts of homes with air-to-air heat pumps requires professional attention, as removing it is difficult, and it can lead to health problems.
+Mould in the air ducts of homes with air-to-air heat pumps will need professional attention, as removing it is difficult and it can lead to health problems.
 This is especially the case if you have young children or immunocompromised individuals at home.

 Dead animals inside the outdoor unit

-Sadly, small animals sometimes get into the outdoor unit and die.
-Over time, as the poor, unfortunate creature decays, a rotting smell will start coming from the outdoor unit, which could mean this has happened.
+Sadly, small animals might sometimes get into the outdoor unit and die, producing a rotting smell that’ll start coming from the outdoor unit.

 If you think this is the case, you can open up the unit and remove the carcass yourself.
 You can always hire a professional if you’re too squeamish to do this.